Jknepper1/aphasia-analysis/README.md

 5. Converts Aphasia audio from Realtime API back to text **(This will replaced with BatchALign2 conversion straight to CHAT)**
     1. Calls STT model from OpenAI for each .wav file
     2. First line overwrites then the file is appended to

+You can input sentence sets, aphasia prompts, and specify an output directory

 ## Approach to Using CLAN